Animal Profile

 Keith

 Hello, my name is Keith.
 My animal id is #243982.
-I am a male black dog at the Manhattan Animal Care Center.
-The shelter thinks I am about 2 years 2 weeks old.
+I am a desexed male black dog at the .
+The shelter thinks I am about 2 years 1 months old.

 I came into the shelter as a stray on 12/18/2025.

 Keith is at risk due to behavioral concerns.
 Keith arrived at the Care Center as an owner surrender.
 It was reported during a family dispute Keith scratched and bit one of the people involved.
 Minimal information was provided and we have been unable to gather any more details.
 While in care, Keith has been observed to hard bark and growl towards handlers that approach his kennel, but is easily leashed for walks.
 Keith has been noted to be receptive to treats, allow handling for his medical exam and transport.
-Medically, Keith is apparently healthy.
+Medically, Keith has a lingering cough from a recent CIRDC infection but is otherwise healthy.

 Let's get to know each other a bit more...

 This pet needs emergency placement.
 Please click here to go to our emergency placement page for more information.
 This pet is available only through ACC New Hope partners.
 To adopt or foster, please complete the pre-screener form below.
 Inquiries sent directly to ACC will not receive a response.
 Pre-Screener Form Keith is at risk due to behavioral concerns.
 Keith arrived at the Care Center as an owner surrender.
 It was reported during a family dispute Keith scratched and bit one of the people involved.
 Minimal information was provided and we have been unable to gather any more details.
 While in care, Keith has been observed to hard bark and growl towards handlers that approach his kennel, but is easily leashed for walks.
 Keith has been noted to be receptive to treats, allow handling for his medical exam and transport.
-Medically, Keith is apparently healthy.
+Medically, Keith has a lingering cough from a recent CIRDC infection but is otherwise healthy.

 My medical notes are...